Keeping Your Distance is Hard: Introduction

-\begin{definition} \ruleset{BiGraph-Node-Kayles} is a partizan version of \ruleset{Node-Kayles} played on a bipartite graph.
-The bipartition of vertices $V$ into $V_L$ and $V_R$ forces Left to choose vertices from $V_L$ and Right to choose vertices from $V_R$. \end{definition}
+\begin{definition} The game \ruleset{BiGraph-Node-Kayles} is a partizan version of \ruleset{Node-Kayles} played on a bipartite graph with vertex partition $V=V_B \cup V_R$, with the additional restriction that Blue can only play on $V_B$ and Red can only play on $V_R$. \end{definition}